valiot/opex62541/docs/tutorials/Lifecycle.md

 ```
 **Note**: Be aware of DNS configuration.

-It is also possible to change the default port as follows
+It is also possible to change the default port as follows.

 ```elixir
 :ok = Server.set_port(server_pid, 4040)